TrueMiguel/12-SQL-Employee-Tracker/README.md

 ## Final Note <a id="final_note"></a>
 <!-- Final Note -->
 This is a easy simple application to manage your employees, their roles, and their departments.

-## Questions <a id="questions"></a>
-For any questions about this program, please reach out to me on GitHub: n/a or to my email: n/a

 ---